Session Type(s): Panel

 Email is a vitally important communication channel for progressive activists.
 It’s not under the control of any one corporate entity, and when done right, can deepen subscribers’ engagement, increase turnout to events, and can raise incredible amounts of money.
 Unfortunately these days, we see a tragedy of the commons developing.
 Often driven by a consultant culture with a narrow focus on immediate numbers, spammy emails with deceptive tactics and alarming subject lines (Termination Notice!
 Account Delinquent!) have begun to poison the ecosystem.
 Where are the solutions and what role can we as organizers, email senders and comms professionals play in implementing them?

 Will currently consults with a wide range of nonprofit & advocacy organizations on email strategy, deliverability and fundraising.
-Previously, Will worked as Director of Digital Fundraising and Engagement at People for the American Way, Lead for Fundraising & Email Strategy at the Mozilla Foundation, Director of Email Engagement for the Bernie 2016 campaign and as a Senior Manager for CREDO Mobile and CREDO Action.
+Previously, Will worked as Director of Digital Fundraising and Engagement at People for the American Way, Lead for Fundraising & Email Strategy at the Mozilla Foundation, Director of Email Engagement for Bernie 2016, and as a Senior Manager for CREDO Mobile and CREDO Action.
 Will holds a Masters in Nonprofit Administration from the University of San Francisco, enjoys homebrewing, and is a long-time volunteer with Netroots Nation.

 Amy Chin-Lai (she/her) is passionate about mobilizing progressive activism through great technology.
-As the Partner Resource Coordinator at Action Network, Amy is one of the backend engineers and specializes in integrations, building advanced features, and email deliverability.
+As the Solutions Engineer at Action Network, Amy is one of the backend engineers and specializes in integrations, building advanced features, and email deliverability.
 She’s been at Action Network since 2017, where she’s helped thousands of digital organizers use their tools in more engaging ways.
 When Amy is not monitoring email click rates, you can find her listening to true crime podcasts, acting as steward for the Action Network union, and walking her dog, Axel.